 About A Gentleman’s Guide to Love and Murder

-Directed by Darko Tresnjak, this fast-paced theatrical event stars Mays in a scene-stealing performance like no other.
-Monty Navarro has just received the magnificent news that he could be an Earl.
+Jefferson Mays stars in a scene-stealing performance like no other, playing eight very different members of the aristocratic D'Ysquith family.
+Monty Navarro (played by Bryce Pinkham) has just received the magnificent news that he could be an Earl.
 There’s just one problem.
 Actually, there are eight of them.
 That is, there are eight relatives in line ahead of him.
-What’s a man of privilege to do?
+What’s a man to do?
 Get rid of them one by one, of course!

 Writing in The New York Times, Charles Isherwood called the show “delectable” and “inspired” and went on to rave, “Whether he’s plummeting into a frozen river while ice skating, being stung by a swarm of bees, swanning offstage as a Hedda Gabler who finds her prop gun carries real bullets, or merely succumbing to a spot of poison, Mr. Mays makes the most of the last moments of the phalanx of British aristocrats he so nimbly portrays.”

 Jefferson Mays won the Tony Award for Best Actor for I Am My Own Wife, in which he played a German transgendered woman who survived the Nazi regime.

 Director Darko Tresnjak is Artistic Director of Hartford Stage, where this production began.

 This musical is based on the novel Israel Rank by Roy Horniman.